-Barrick provides independent training on the Voluntary Principles to both private and public security personnel who are engaged to provide services at or near our operations.
+Barrick provides independent training on the Voluntary Principles to both private and public security personnel who are engaged to provide services at or near Barrick's operations.
 The Voluntary Principles are a set of principles which help guide companies on how to conduct their security operations in a manner that protects and respects human rights, and were jointly agreed by governments, NGOs and corporations.
-Barrick updated its policy on the Voluntary Principles and related training programs in 2021, primarily to reflect best practice requirements and provide information and requirements in a more user friendly format.
-During FY22 we continued to roll out the updated policies and reach all relevant employees, including security personnel working at our sites, with our training program.

-All security personnel at our mine sites receive induction and annual refresher training.
+All security personnel at Barrick's mine sites receive induction and annual refresher training.
 The training includes five modules: human rights, use of force, vulnerable peoples, arrest and detention, and corruption.
 All security personnel must receive a passing grade of 80% in order to begin or continue their employment with Barrick.
-For our sites that have a memorandum of understanding in place with local police, we also provide the human rights and security training to all police officers who are providing services to Barrick.
+For sites that have a memorandum of understanding in place with local police, Barrick also provide the human rights and security training to all police officers who are providing services to Barrick.

-In FY22, over 3,000 public and private security personnel working at our sites were trained in the Voluntary Principles.
+In FY23, over 3,000 public and private security personnel working at Barrick sites were trained in the Voluntary Principles.